ahinkel/MilkyWay_2PCF/ModelGalaxyConstruction/README_GalaxyBuilding_code.txt

 TO RUN:
 g++ -O3 3d_args_BuildGalaxy.cpp
-./a.out [pick an integer seed here, e.g. 433] [filename to write mock galaxy too]
+./a.out [pick an integer seed here, e.g. 433] [filename to write mock galaxy to]

 FILE INPUTS: